-The reliability objective that is expected to be achieved through compliance with a set of related Requirements.
+The reliability outcome that is expected to be achieved through compliance with the Requirements.

-The actions that shall be performed or outcomes that shall be achieved by the NYISO or Market Participants in order to comply with the reliability objective of an associated Reliability Rule.
-Requirements are material to reliability and measurable.
+The actions that shall be performed or outcomes achieved by the NYISO or Market Participants in order to comply with an associated Reliability Rule.
+Each Requirement is a statement for which compliance is required.